cscart/docs/install/useful_info/alias_domain.rst

 ::

-  // Host and directory where cs-cart is installed on no-secure server
+  // Host and directory where cs-cart is installed on non-secure server
   $config['http_host'] = 'www.your_domain.com';
   $config['http_path'] = '/your_cscart_directory';